The role of social media in recruitment

 Secondly, keep it positive and constructive.
 While outrage has proven to get attention online, it’s best to ensure that people have a positive impression of your business.
 Boost the kind of information that you think will bring people joy, and avoid complaining or ranting – no matter how bad a day you’re having.

-Get candidates fast with our applicant tracking system
+Get candidates fast with Employment Hero

+Employment Hero is the world’s first employment OS that takes the stress out of recruiting.
 Once your social media recruitment has got some top talent interested, that’s where the really exciting bit starts!
 Make your recruitment process easy for both your team and your job candidates, with Employment Hero’s Applicant Tracking System (ATS).

-Our ATS makes candidate communication a breeze, and supports you through the interview process, the final offer and onboarding of your new team member.
+Our ATS makes candidate communication a breeze and supports you through the interview process, the final offer and onboarding of your new team member.
 You can even create candidate talent pools, so all that hard work on social media doesn’t go to waste further down the line.